radykov/facial-recognition-video-facenet/README.md

 ## a) Run on a video (saved video or webcam)

-Download version 1.6.0 of openh264 for you OS from https://github.com/cisco/openh264/releases and move it to the src folder.
+Download version 1.6.0 of openh264 for you OS (windows 64 bit already included in folder)  from https://github.com/cisco/openh264/releases and move it to the src folder.
 Without this the code will run but the video won't be saved.